Monday, October 9, 2023

 Our last night we will have a leisurely dinner at the San Angel Inn.
 The San Angel Inn is a long-standing, venerable institution in Mexico City.
 Set in a classic, old hacienda (originally a convent), the atmosphere is elegant with blue-and-white Talavera-style place settings and bright white table linens—it has a true Spanish-Mexican colonial feel and is an oasis of calm in the middle of city.
 A special place I have been coming to for over 45 years.

 For more information, please email me your name and any other contact information and I will send you a complete itinerary along with pricing, a deposit request form and plane travel information.
-I am limiting this tour to a maximum of ten and I already have a few signed on for the trip.
+I am limiting this tour to a maximum of ten and I already have a few people who are interested in joining me.

 TRAVEL THE AGES...